Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Churchill recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Churchill has averaged approximately 70 new dwelling approvals annually over the past five financial years, totalling 350 homes.
-As of FY26, 12 approvals have been recorded.
-On average, 1.5 new residents per year per dwelling were constructed between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
-The average construction value of these dwellings was $229,000, below the regional average, suggesting more affordable housing options.
+As of FY26, 13 approvals have been recorded.
+On average, 1.5 new residents per year per dwelling constructed were noted between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
+The average construction value for new properties was $229,000, below the regional average, suggesting more affordable housing options.

 Frequently Asked Questions - Development